 - License Fee

-For in-person application submissions, the License Fee must be paid by credit card, money order, or check.
-Cards accepted include Visa, MasterCard, American Express, and Discover Card.
+Must be paid by credit card, money order, or check.
+Cards accepted at the DCA Licensing Center include Visa, MasterCard, American Express, and Discover Card.
+Credit card payments are subject to a 2.49% convenience fee.
 Checks or money orders must be payable to NYC Department of Consumer Affairs.
 The chart below lists the amount due depending upon when your license application is filed and the room capacity.
-Note: An odd year is any year ending in an odd digit; for example, 2009, 2011, etc. An even year is any year ending in an even digit; for example, 2010, 2012, etc.
+Note: An odd year is any year ending in an odd digit; for example, 2013, 2015, etc. An even year is any year ending in an even digit; for example, 2014, 2016, etc.

 Each Additional Room or Floor